j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 ### 5.2.
 Principle of Least Privilege: USA country based restricted row and column access
 This section demonstrates how you can use BigLake to restrict access based on policies. <br>
-1. Row Level Security: "usa_user" can only access data for (Country=) USA in the IceCreamSales table
+1. Row Level Security: "usa_user" can only access data for (Country=)United States in the IceCreamSales table
 2. Column Level Security: "usa_user" can see the columns Discount and Net_Revenue

 **What to expect:**